Patricia DeCoursey: Adaptive Value

-Recent research
+Later research

-Her recent research focused on the physiological and behavioral aspects of circadian rhythms.
+Her later research focused on the physiological and behavioral aspects of circadian rhythms.
 She studied how the retina moves in response to the daily rhythm.
 Also, as mentioned above, her work on chipmunks helped uncover the adaptive value of the circadian clock in the wild.
 She has done experiments related to the adaptive value of clocks on antelope squirrels and golden-mantled squirrels.
 This research furthers our understanding of sleep-related issues affecting humans such as jet lag or insomnia.

 Other achievements

 DeCoursey received the 2011 South Carolina Environmental Awareness Award for re-foresting the W. Gordon Belser Arboretum at the University of South Carolina, a ten-year initiative she led, as well as for various small gardens around the university.
 The arboretum is designated as an outdoor field classroom and laboratory for UofSC undergraduates, and it is also used for conducting a variety of educational outreach programs.
-According to an article in Scientific American, DeCoursey “spends half her work time on the restoring the arboretum and organizing class visits, and the other half on her professorial duties.”
+According to an article in Scientific American, DeCoursey "spends half her work time on the restoring the arboretum and organizing class visits, and the other half on her professorial duties."

 Decoursey was a member of the original Organizing Committees for both the Journal of Biological Rhythms and the Society for Research on Biological Rhythms (SRBR).
 She was an active member on the Advisory Board for both groups and served two terms as SRBR’s Secretary.

 DeCoursey was one of the activists who worked to create what is now the Congaree National Park.